zombierobo/nested-graph-generator/README.md

 # nested-graph-generator
 A random graph generator for generating compound graphs with nodes, node group(container node) and links.
+Visit [demo site](https://zombierobo.github.io/nested-graph-generator) to visualize the graphs generated using this library.

 ## Why
 Imagine you are writing an application or a library which handles rendering of graphs.
 You will need a good dataset of graphs to test your application for various types and sizes of graphs.